 Temporary Custody Information

 Relatives who wish to provide temporary care, supervision, and support to children who have been removed from their parents' homes due to allegations of abuse or neglect may have the option of having temporary custody of the children.
 With this living arrangement, the Department of Human Services performs a background check on the relatives and observes the home for safety factors, but the relatives do not have to complete the Kinship certification process to care for the children.
-DHS will provide information regarding supportive services within the community and help the family with referral to possible financial assistance through the Benefits Planning Division of the Department.
+DHS will provide information regarding supportive services within the community and help the family with referral to possible financial assistance through the Benefits & Community Support Division of the Department.
 Families who have temporary custody of children are not eligible for reimbursement of the children's care, but Medicaid may be available for the children's medical costs.
 Relatives who have temporary custody of children will still be required by the Court and by the Department to comply with safety plans and protective orders that are put in place to ensure the children's safety.

 How do I acquire temporary custody of my relative child?